 Started at the bottom now we’re… slightly less close to the bottom?

 FULLSYNC is a pretty straightforward concept.
 Simply put, we’ve all met great people through gaming and we want to do what we can to continue that.
 One of the ways we want to do that is by encouraging mutual discussion and using whatever tools we can to support the community we love, by working closely with the streaming community to promote the hard-working people sharing their gaming (and sometimes personal) lives with the world.
-Right now all we can do is offer free advertisement, give you a spot to say your peace that’s also accessible by indie game developers, other, more dedicated news outlets, and developing links within the industry – and offer out new games to stream and relationships with developers.
+Right now all we can do is offer free advertisement, give you a spot to say your piece that’s also accessible by indie game developers, other, more dedicated news outlets, and developing links within the industry – and offer out new games to stream and relationships with developers.
 It’s a win all-round.

 At the same time we’re using our platform to write our own reviews and share our own content.
 We all work full-time jobs, too – so our news isn’t the fastest but it’s from people and things that we care about.
 We hope you do too.